Blooms the Chemist Metformin XR

 - Type 2 diabetes that is already well controlled by diet alone

-– serious complications with your diabetes or diabetic ketoacidosis (a symptom of uncontrolled diabetes, in which substances called ketone bodies accumulate in the blood – you may notice this as an unusual fruity odour on your breath)
+- serious complications with your diabetes or any type of metabolic acidosis such as lactic acidosis or diabetic ketoacidosis (a symptom of uncontrolled diabetes, in which substances called ketone bodies accumulate in the blood – you may notice this as an unusual fruity odour on your breath)

 - kidney failure or severe kidney disease